 In a way, this article concerns religious art, though the person who wrote it has no religious beliefs whatsoever.
-But when people really, passionately, even if unconsciously, believe – in a religion, a philosophy, an idea – that belief imbues the works they create, whether art, music, architecture, literature or objects, with the power of human feeling, power that is retained whether or not the observer accepts or understands the ideas within those things.
-That’s my opinion anyway; I may not believe in the supernatural, but I do believe the ‘natural’ contains enough magic of its own.
+But when people really, passionately, even if unconsciously, believe – in a religion, a philosophy, an idea – that belief imbues the works they create with the power of human feeling.
+Art, music, architecture, literature, objects; that power that is retained whether or not the observer accepts or understands the ideas that are living within those things.
+That’s my opinion anyway; I may not believe in the supernatural, but I do believe the ‘natural’ contains magic of its own.

 Adam Elsheimer – The Stoning of St Stephen, 1603 (detail)

 Take for example Adam Elseheimer’s 1603 Stoning of St Stephen.
 As a German artist working in Catholic Rome, Elseheimer’s position may have been anomalous, but no faith of any kind is required to understand and empathise with the young saint’s fate.
 We may not (or we may) share his implied, rather than shown, exultation at the parting of the clouds and the glimpse of heaven beyond, but we can recognise his pain, fear and loneliness.
-We’ve seen it many times, not only in cinema and in literature, but even more so from news reports and photographs or, if we are unlucky, as eyewitnesses to (or victims of) real events.
-These painting make me think of the harrowing footage, a few years back, of prisoners being beheaded by Islamic State fighters, but they have echoes too, in everyday acts of violence in which there are, thankfully, usually no deaths, but also it has to be said, no obvious sign of divine intervention either.
+We’ve seen it many times, not only in cinema and in literature, but even more in news reports and photographs or, if we are unlucky, as eyewitnesses to (or victims of) real events.
+This painting make me think of the harrowing footage, a few years back, of prisoners being beheaded by Islamic State fighters, but they have echoes too, in those everyday acts of violence in which there are, thankfully, usually no deaths – but rarely any obvious sign of divine intervention either.

 detail of St Sebastian being clubbed to death by Master WB (probably Wolfgang Beurer, c.1500)

-One of the most strikingly contemporary-feeling examples is the series of Scenes from the life of St Sebastian in the Cathedral Museum, Mainz, by Master WB (probably the Middle Rhenish painter and engraver Wolfgang Beurer).
+One of the most strikingly contemporary-feeling examples of the art of martyrdom is the series of Scenes from the life of St Sebastian in the Cathedral Museum, Mainz, painted by Master WB (probably the Middle Rhenish painter and engraver Wolfgang Beurer).
 St Sebastian is one of the most often-painted of saints, usually shown as a kind of surrogate Jesus, young and beautiful, but pierced by (sometimes a lot of) arrows.
-But the whole point of that part of hise legend, is that the arrows didn’t kill him.
-Tended by St Irene of Rome (in the baroque era the healing of St Sebastian was painted quite often; there are some very beautiful and moving pictures, like the famous Georges de la Tour painting from 1650, and my favourite, by Hendrick Ter Brugghen, from a little earlier).
+But the whole point of that part of his legend, is that the arrows didn’t kill him.
+Tended by St Irene of Rome (in the baroque era the healing of St Sebastian was painted quite often; there are some very beautiful and moving pictures, like the famous Georges de la Tour painting from 1650, and my favourite, by Hendrick Ter Brugghen, from a little earlier) he recovered, and went about his saintly business.

 Hendrik Ter Brugghen -St Sebastian tended by St Irene, 1625